 To Lucinda’s friends and readers around the world:

-We are so sorry to have to tell you that Lucinda died peacefully this morning, surrounded by her family, who were so important to her.
+We are so sorry to have to tell you that Lucinda died peacefully on 11th June 2021, surrounded by her family, who were so important to her.
 We realise that this will be a terrible shock for most people, who won’t have been aware that Lucinda had been battling cancer for four years.

 The story of Merope, the missing sister, is waiting to be told . . .

 Posy Montague is approaching her seventieth birthday.
 Still living in her beautiful family home, Admiral House, set in the glorious Suffolk countryside where she spent her own idyllic childhood catching butterflies with her beloved father, and raised her own children, Posy knows she must make an agonising decision...

 To the outside world, Electra D’Aplièse seems as though she is the woman with everything: as one of the world’s top models, she is beautiful, rich and famous.
 Yet beneath the veneer, and fuelled by the pressure of the life she leads, Electra’s already tenuous control over her state of mind has been rocked by the death of her father...

 Maia D’Aplièse and her five sisters gather together at their childhood home, ‘Atlantis’ – a fabulous, secluded castle situated on the shores of Lake Geneva – having been told that their beloved father, the elusive billionaire they call Pa Salt, has died...

 Lucinda Riley was born in 1965 in Ireland, and after an early career as an actress in film, theatre and television, wrote her first book aged twenty-four.
 Her books have been translated into thirty-seven languages and continue to strike an emotional chord with all cultures around the world.
 ‘The Seven Sisters’ series specifically has become a global phenomenon, creating its own genre, and there are plans to create a seven-season TV series.